 Panel FAT must be completed and accepted by the Consultant and Region prior to Panel being shipped to site.

 Field Verification

 Field verification of panel functionality must be completed prior to final acceptance by the Consultant and Region.
-Refer to Section 13930.
+Refer to Section 13930 – Instrument and Equipment Testing.

 END OF SECTION